Expected learning outcomes

 What is the target audience?

-- Researchers exploring solutions for data management, digital preservation and image annotation
+- Researchers exploring solutions for data management and digital preservation

 - Teachers/trainers in this field